 After a few days, the blisters become dry and form a crust.
 The crust falls off in days to weeks.
 The blisters generally do not leave scars.

 For most people, shingles heals on its own in a few weeks.
-But treatment with medications can help relieve pain, speed healing, and reduce the risk of complications.
+But treatment is recommended to help relieve pain, speed healing, and reduce the risk of complications.
 Antiviral medications are prescribed within the first 72 hours of the appearance of the rash.
 To lessen symptoms:

-Apply cool compresses to your skin or soak in a cool bath.
+Apply ice packs (wrapped in a thin towel), cool compresses, or soak in a cool bath.

 Use calamine lotion to calm itchy skin.

-Ask your doctor about over-the-counter pain relievers.
-If your pain is severe, your doctor may prescribe stronger pain medications.
+Ask your health care provider about over-the-counter pain relievers.
+If your pain is severe, your provider may prescribe stronger pain medications.

 Shingles often goes away with no lasting effects.
 But some people have serious problems long after the blisters have healed:

 Postherpetic neuralgia.
-This is severe pain that lasts for months or even years after you have shingles.
-Medications and skin ointments can be prescribed to help relieve the pain and improve quality of life.
+This is severe nerve pain that lasts for months, or even years after you have shingles.
+Medications can be prescribed to help relieve the pain and improve quality of life.